jackdcasey/uup/README.md

 ~ ❯ uup someofflineserver.com:443
 someofflineserver.com:443 -> Failed
 ```
-uup leverages a TCP connection for better compatibility compared with ICMP
+uup connects using TCP instead of ICMP, allowing for greater compatibility ⚡️

 ### Example:
 uup removes the guess work when rebooting a server, and waiting for it to come back online: